pantrypoints/sp/content/en/research/countries/china/xi/chapter-04c.md

 3. adhere to the people-centered work orientation
 To take the people's yearning for a better life as the goal of struggle, we must adhere to the people- centered work orientation.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has always adhered to the people- centered development thinking, always adhered to the people-centered work orientation, taken the benefit of the people as the greatest achievement, shouldered the responsibility of reform and
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has always adhered to the people- centered development thinking, always adhered to the people-centered work orientation, taken the benefit of the people as the greatest achievement, shouldered the responsibility of reform and